See list of Tremaine artworks and designs below.

 "The part that the Medicis played in Renaissance Italy can be best approximated today by such great corporations as those that I have named and the fact that the Miller [Company] recently won an award for having made the best use of the fine arts to promote high standard in the [caliber] of their own products is truly significant."
 (Adelyn D. Breeskin, Director, Baltimore Museum of Art, excerpt from speech, 4 April 1948.)

 The Baltimore museum was the fourth venue of 28(+) that exhibited the Painting toward architecture exhibition (1947-52), featuring art and architecture crossovers in relation to design and technology development at the Miller Company.
-The PtA-era at the Miller Co. was powerful engine that drove the later art purchasing and extensive lending work of Burton and Emily Hall Tremaine into the 1980s, until they passed away.
+The PtA-era at the Miller Co. was a powerful engine that drove the later art purchasing and extensive lending and publication-facilitation work of Burton and Emily Hall Tremaine into the 1980s, until they passed away.
 The power of their work can be seen in the extensive lending of works to exhibitions continuing to this day.

-With the Modernist PtA crossover power engine, it is expected that the Tremaine work will be of historical impact for decades and centuries to come, and also be of continued significant relevance to crossover contemporary art, design, promotion, business and technology.
+With the Modernist PtA crossover power engine, it is expected that the Tremaine work will be of historical impact for decades and centuries to come, and also be of continued significant relevance to crossover contemporary art, design, promotion, business and technology as a historical case study.
 In fact, project leader and international arts journalist and communications professional R. J. Preece describes the Tremaine work as "a very rare jewel deeply hidden away in plain sight, partly just down the road in the decaying, post-industrial town where I grew up long ago.
 I just really found out about it not long ago.
 Personally, finding out about the parallels of interest across crossover fields, and the historical location, is deeply intense.
 In fact, at times, it is almost mind-boggling."

 Over the years, there were many art finds by the Tremaines.
 This started with Victory Boogie Woogie (1942-44), Piet Mondrian’s last, unfinished painting, which in part was an inspiration for the travelling Painting toward architecture show.
 The finds continued most notably concerning early Pop Art, including Marilyn diptych (1962) by Andy Warhol, now at Tate Modern, London, and Jasper Johns’s Three flags, (1958), now at the Whitney Museum of American Art in New York.
 Design commissions over the years included the unbuilt Tremaine House (1948) by Oscar Niemeyer and Roberto Burle Marx, recognized for fusing rectilinear and organic orientations in art and design.
 The Tremaines even had a hand in Walter de Maria’s iconic Lightning field (1977), letting the artist set up and test the work on their land in Arizona, prior to the siting in New Mexico.